CarlRaymond/MoneyMail/Notes.md

 == Identifying Routes ==
-Find ZIP codes within a radius at https://www.freemaptools.com/find-zip-codes-inside-radius.htm However, this listed may ZIPs that are non-existent
+Find ZIP codes within a radius at https://www.freemaptools.com/find-zip-codes-inside-radius.htm However, this listed may ZIPs that are non-existent.